-"Overall" means CDP-0901 (LAC Zone) and CDP-0902 (RM Zone) 1 Unless the District Council amends the Basic Plan condition requiring the same
+^{ &}quot;Overall" means CDP-0901 (LAC Zone) and CDP-0902 (RM Zone)

+1 Unless the District Council amends the Basic Plan condition requiring the same

 Two amendments impacting the provision of recreational facilities in the R-M Zone of Timothy Branch were approved by CDP-0902-01.
-The first updated the phasing table for the timing of provision of on-site private recreational amenities, as follows:
+The first updated the phasing table for the provision of on-site private recreational amenities, as follows:

-FACILITY BOND FINISH CONSTRUCTION 7,500 sq. ft. multiage - RM4 Prior to the issuance of any residential unit permit within RM4 Complete by 700th overall residential unit permit 20,000 sq. ft.
-Open play area - RM4 Prior to the issuance of any residential unit permit within RM4 Complete by 650th overall residential unit permit 7,500 sq. ft. multiage - RM3 Prior to the issuance of any residential unit permit within RM3 Complete by 775th overall residential unit permit
+FACILITY BOND FINISH CONSTRUCTION

+7,500 sq. ft. multiage - RM4 Prior to the issuance

+of any residential Complete by 700th overall

+unit permit within residential unit permit

+RM4

+20,000 sq. ft.
+Open play area - RM4 Prior to the issuance

+of any residential Complete by 650th overall

+unit permit within residential unit permit

+RM4

+7,500 sq. ft. multiage - RM3 Prior to the issuance

+of any residential Complete by 775th overall

+unit permit within residential unit permit

+RM3

-The second amendment relocated a previously approved 7,500 square-foot multiage playground from RM-5 to the centrally located 20,000-square-foot open play area within RM-4.
-The following condition was included in CDP--0902-01 to ensure RM-5 will be served by adequate on-site private recreational amenities:
+The second amendment relocated a previously approved 7,500-square-foot multiage playground from RM-5 to the centrally located 20,000-square-foot open play area within RM-4.
+A condition was included in CDP-0902-01, to ensure RM-5 will be served by additional on-site private recreation amenities.
+Therefore, conformance is shown with this condition, as amended by CDP-0902-01.